Erkan-Yilmaz/The-G.O.D-project/README.md

 ------------

-The actual system is not taking into account the evolution of the technology and its population true concerns
+The actual system is not taking into account the evolution of the technology and its population's true concerns.

-**More precisely** we are asked to give our opinion only once in a few time to put people who should represent us and then takes decisions without really asking after.
+**More precisely** we are asked to give our opinion only once in a few times to put people who should represent us and then takes decisions without really asking after.